trestles/ios-notes/ios-notes.md

+Goal of this is to provide notes to someone who probably codes predominantly in something else but also does iOS work.
+I like starting with the simplest example to show a concept / pattern and hopefully be able to flesh it out.

 IOS 7 in Action - IA
 iOS 7 by Tutorials - IT
+NSHipster Fake Book - FB
 Apple Docs:
    View Controller Programming Guide - AVC

+Programming iOS7 - P
+iOS7 Programming Pushing the Limits - PTL

 1. rebuild iOS knowledge
 Objective C - background: instance variables, methods, class methods
    - protocols IA54-5
+      - specify in interface
+      - methods would be required
+      - to create a protocol

+   - extensions - monkeypatching for Objective-C
+MVC

+26. Objective-C
+  interface (.h) / implementation (.m)
+    - in iterface file:
+       public variables
+       public methods (both instance and class)
+       conforms to protocol information

+    - in implementation file:
+      private variables
+      method implementations

+  calling methods:
+    return type, named arguments

+  id type
+  casting

+- blocks

+1.1 Implementing and Using Custom Objects
+1.2 Allocating and Initializing Objects
+1.3 Defining two or more methods with the same name in an Object 1.4 Defining and Accessing Properties
+1.5 Managing Properties Manually
+1.6 Reusing a Block of Code
+1.7 Communicating with Objects
+1.8 Invoking the Selectors of an Object Dynamically 1.9 Managing Memory with the iOS SDK
+1.10 Managing untyped Objects

 2. controllers
+   instantiating VCs
+     - initWithCoder
+     - initWithNibName - why?

    UIViewController - lifecycle
      - Instantiating a Storyboard’s View Controller Programmatically AVC
      - Segues Automatically Instantiate the Destination View Controller AVC
+        - where in the VC lifecycle?
      - Transitioning to a New Storyboard Requires a Programmatic Approach AVC
      - Displaying a View Controller’s Contents Programmatically AVC how to show: